smkrv/ha-text-ai/README.md

 ### History Storage
 Conversation history stored in `.storage/ha_text_ai_history/` directory:
-- Each instance has its own history file
+- Each instance has its own history file (JSON)
 - Files are automatically rotated when size limit is reached
 - Archived history files are timestamped
 - Default maximum file size: 1MB